- Taxon: Plant

 The white-haired goldenrod is a unique plant to the Red River Gorge region of eastern Kentucky.
 The Red River Gorge is well known for its unique geology, scenic beauty, and outdoor recreational opportunities, and much of the area is located within the Daniel Boone National Forest.

-Currently, there are nearly 120 occurrences of white-haired goldenrod with a majority of them found within the Daniel Boone National Forest.
+Currently, there are nearly 120 occurrences of white-haired goldenrod in eastern Kentucky, with a majority of them found within the Daniel Boone National Forest.
 Of these occurrences, 46 are considered to be stable, self-sustaining, and protected, which exceeds the number required for recovery.

 White-haired goldenrod is a slightly arching, perennial plant with alternate leaves and soft, white hairs covering the leaves and stems.
 The flower heads are fragrant and bright yellow, forming clusters at the end of the stem.
 Each flower head is composed of three to five ray flowers and at least 15 small, disk flowers.
 Flowering occurs from September to November, with the pale brown, pubescent fruit appearing as early as October.
 The flowers are visited by bees, moths, and syrphid flies, which are likely attracted by the fragrant, yellow flowers.